- Week 1 Courses

-This unique three-day course will explore four key challenges confronting humanitarian action today: forced migration, climate crisis , access to medicines and the cirminalisation of aid.
+This unique three-day course will explore three key challenges confronting humanitarian action today: forced migration, climate crisis and access to medicines.
 Through a combination of inspiring lectures and interactive case studies, the course will explore emerging ethical dilemmas and current controversies around these issues.
 Building a bridge between theory and practice, this course will enable participants to tackle the challenges within their own spheres of influence.

 Rachel Kiddell-Monroe, LL.M,